 In order to thrive in school as well as today’s workplace, students need to learn critical problem-solving skills and know how to apply them in different situations.
 Many students need more help developing these skills, and SEL can provide the tools for working through problems in a calm, proactive way.
 The Think-It-Through Graphic Organizer provides a constructive framework for students to learn these important skills.

 Aperture Education has developed numerous growth strategies and foundational practices to support all of the critical SEL constructs.
-Contact us through the form below to get additional ideas on how to support your students’ SEL growth and development.
+Contact our SEL advisors to get additional ideas on how to support your students’ SEL growth and development.